-Red Cell indices are mainly used to the Classify the type of anemia as the complete picture of Red blood cells via red cell indices reveals the variation in Size and Hemoglobin content of RBCs and helps the pathologist to classify the type of anemia.
+Red Cell indices are mainly used to Classify the type of anemia as the complete picture of Red blood cells via red cell indices reveals the variation in Size and Hemoglobin content of RBCs and helps the pathologist to classify the type of anemia.

 Morphologically, based on the values of Red cell indices, Anemia is classified into three main types as

 Normocytic-Normochromic Anemia – In this type of anemia, RBCs are normal in size and color but reduced in number.
-The values of MCV, MCH, and MCHC are in normal range but reduced PCV.
-This type of anemia is commonly found in Acute blood loss, Aplastic anemia, Sickle Cell Anemia and in Chronic diseases etc.
+The values of MCV, MCH, and MCHC are in the normal range but reduced PCV.
+This type of anemia is commonly found in Acute blood loss, Aplastic anemia, Sickle Cell Anemia and in Chronic diseases, etc.

-Microcytic Hypochromic Anemia – As the name suggests, in this type of anemia the red cells are small in size and pale colored, characterized by decreased red cell count, Hb and PCV values.
+Microcytic Hypochromic Anemia – As the name suggests, in this type of anemia the red cells are small in size and pale-colored, characterized by decreased red cell count, Hb and PCV values.
 The MCV, MCH, and MCHC values are also reduced.
 It is commonly observed in Iron & Folate deficiency and Thalassemia.

-Macrocytic Normochromic Anemia – In this type of Anemia the size of the Red blood cells are increased with normal color and no central pale portion.
+Macrocytic Normochromic Anemia – In this type of Anemia the size of the Red blood cells is increased with normal color and no central pale portion.
 RBCs are reduced in number with low hemoglobin content with high MCV and MCH values and the normal MCHC value.
 It is commonly observed in Pernicious anemia, Folic acid, and Vitamin B12 deficiency and in Aplastic anemia.

 The Red Cell Indices also helps in the Differentiation of Iron deficiency anemia from the Thalassemia trait as, In Iron deficiency, the MCV, MCH, and MCHC are low whereas in case of Thalassemia trait, MCV and MCH are low and the MCHC is Normal.